Apply color formatting to columns

 RGBA (Red, Green, Blue, Alpha)

-The RGBA color model is based on RGB.
-However, RGBA provides an option for a fourth value to specify alpha (transparency).
-As with RGB, the numeric values can be specified using floats or ints.
+The RGBA color model is similar to RGB, but also provides the alpha parameter to specify transparency.
+As with RGB, you can specify the numeric values using floats or ints.
 The numeric ranges for RGB remain the same.
-The alpha channel can range from 0 (fully transparent) to 255 (fully opaque) for ints, and 0.0 to 1.0 for floats.
+The alpha channel can range from 0 to 255 for ints, and 0.0 to 1.0 for floats.
+The minimum value indicates full transparency, whereas the maximum value indicates fully opaque.

-RGBA color values can be converted into color objects in Deephaven by enclosing their values into the argument of the colorRGB method.
+You can convert RGBA color values into color objects in Deephaven by enclosing their values into the argument of the colorRGB method.

 The syntax follows: